Long Term Care Options

 Many baby boomers are facing the decision of whether or not to buy long term care insurance.
 Unfortunately, most choose not to purchase coverage leaving their assets at risk of being wiped out if long term care should be necessary.
 While the odds of requiring long term care services are significant – more than 70% of Americans over the age of 65 will need long term care services at some point in their lives – most seniors are under the mistaken impression that they will never need it.

+C. Options to consider.
 Life insurance or annuity contracts with long term care benefits can be an attractive alternative to traditional long term care insurance.
-These so-called hybrid policies provide long term care coverage – including not only nursing home coverage, but also in-home or assisted living care – if such coverage should be necessary.
-If long term care is not needed (or it is needed only for a short period of time), the policies pay to the beneficiaries following the death of the owner.
+These so called hybrid policies provide long term care coverage – including not only nursing home coverage, but also in-home or assisted living care - if such coverage should be necessary.
+If long term care is not needed (or it is needed only for a short period of time), the policies are paid to the beneficiaries following the death of the owner.

+D. Poor Planning.
 Most people are unaware of these options or simply choose to live in denial.
-Unfortunately, the most common strategy is to do nothing and when a crisis happens, rapidly spend down assets in an attempt to qualify for Medicaid or possibly veteran’s benefits.
+Unfortunately, the most common strategy is to do nothing and when a crisis happens, rapidly spend down assets in an attempt to qualify for Medicaid or possibly Veterans benefits.
 What a risky and often unnecessary strategy.
 After all, who wants to deplete their assets to qualify for Medicaid and spend the last months or years of their life in a nursing home?
-To protect against the risk of needing long term care services, be sure to consult with an elder law attorney.
+To protect against the risk of needing long term care services, be sure to consult with an experienced elder law attorney.